losttype/blog.losttype.com/src/2014-09-29-lost-type-visits-concrete-matter.md

 categories:
   - Uncategorized
 ---
-Our time in Amsterdam wouldn&#8217;t be complete without a visit to Lost Type contributor Tim Boelaar&#8217;s store, [Concrete Matter][1].
+Our time in Amsterdam wouldn’t be complete without a visit to Lost Type contributor Tim Boelaar’s store, [Concrete Matter][1].
 Tim, along with Tomas and Jacob, opened Concrete Matter as an [online shop][2] in 2012 and the physical location <span style="color: #191a17">on Amsterdam’s Haarlemmerdijk in 2013.</span>

-Tim, Tomas and Jacob&#8217;s excellent taste manifests in a beautifully curated store: school maps, prints, globes, pins, books, model kits, and memorabilia that is all well-crafted and durable.
-Many of the products are sold in packaging that looks as though it hasn&#8217;t been updated since the 1940s.
+Tim, Tomas and Jacob’s excellent taste manifests in a beautifully curated store: school maps, prints, globes, pins, books, model kits, and memorabilia that is all well-crafted and durable.
+Many of the products are sold in packaging that looks as though it hasn’t been updated since the 1940s.

 Of course we admired [James Edmondson][3]&#8216;s handiwork on the door, commemorating the store opening on October 3, 2013.